larsjohan/pwa-demo/README.md

 application that represents a somewhat real scenario.
 The app is a default ReactJS-app (created using create-react-app, or CRA), and your task is to turn it into a PWA.
 Some suggestions to what you can do can be found under [Tasks](#tasks).

+## Disclaimers
+* Limited iOS support
+* The codebase is provided as is, and is not thoroughly tested, therefore bugs may appear.
+* This app is intended for testing-/demo purposes only.
+Usage happens at the user's discretion.

 ## Modules
 This app consists of a server (express) and a client (ReactJS).